DevExpress-Examples/diagram-for-mvc-how-to-bind-containers-to-an-in-memory-data-source/Readme.md

 * [Item.cs](./CS/DiagramContainers/Models/Item.cs) (VB: [Item.vb](./VB/DiagramContainersVB/Models/Item.vb))
 * [DiagramDataProvider.cs](./CS/DiagramContainers/Models/DiagramDataProvider.cs) (VB: [DiagramDataProvider.vb](./VB/DiagramContainersVB/Models/DiagramDataProvider.vb))
 <!-- default file list end -->

+# Diagram for MVC - How to bind containers to an in-memory data source

+This example demonstrates to bind the Diagram control to an in-memory data source and wrap shapes in horizontal and vertical containers.
+You need to use the [ContainerKey](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramNodeMappingInfo.ContainerKey) property to specify the name of a data source field that provides the key of a shape's parent container shape.

 ***See also:***
 [Diagram for MVC - Node and Edge data sources - How to bind the extension to in-memory data sources](https://github.com/DevExpress-Examples/diagram-for-mvc-node-and-edge-data-sources-how-to-bind-the-extension-to-in-memory-data-sources)